SiriShultz/sitelinks/Customer-Personality-Analysis/README.md

 [Back to Top](https://github.com/SiriShultz/sitelinks/blob/main/Customer-Personality-Analysis/README.md#customer-personality-analysis-with-power-bi)

 # Count Age
-Create a measure to calculate the count of customer in age range by filter only the customers that has income less than $200,000 and less than 100 years old..
+Create a measure to calculate the count of customer in age range by filter only the customers that has income less than $200,000 and less than 100 years old.

     CountAge =
     COUNT(Customers[Age]))

 # Count Income
-Create a measure to calculate the count of customer in income range by filter only the customers that has income less than $200,000 and less than 100 years old..
+Create a measure to calculate the count of customer in income range by filter only the customers that has income less than $200,000 and less than 100 years old.

     CountIncome =
     COUNT(Customers[Income]))

 # Count Senior
-Create a measure to calculate the total spending amount by filter only the customers that has income less than $200,000 and less than 100 years old..
+Create a measure to calculate the total spending amount by filter only the customers that has income less than $200,000 and less than 100 years old.

     CountSenior =
     COUNT(Customers[Senior]))

 # Count Spending
-Create a measure to calculate the total spending amount by filter only the customers that has income less than $200,000 and less than 100 years old..
+Create a measure to calculate the total spending amount by filter only the customers that has income less than $200,000 and less than 100 years old.

     CountSpending =
     COUNT(Customers[Spending]))

 # Count Purchase
-Create a measure to calculate the total spending amount by filter only the customers that has income less than $200,000 and less than 100 years old..
+Create a measure to calculate the total spending amount by filter only the customers that has income less than $200,000 and less than 100 years old.

     Num Purchase =
     CALCULATE (